 We all know how the story ends.
 Washington accepted the presidency.
 Not because he craved power, but because his country needed him and he understood that leading is ultimately about serving.

-Oh, how the American political process has changed.
+Oh, how American politics have changed.

 For example, in Mark 10:42-45, Jesus says,

 “You know that among the Gentiles those whom they recognize as their rulers lord it over them, and their great ones are tyrants over them.
 But it is not so among you; but whoever wishes to become great among you must be your servant, and whoever wishes to be first among you must be slave of all.
 For the Son of Man came not to be served but to serve, and to give his life a ransom for many.”